kubermatic/docs/content/installation/install_kubernetes/_index.en.md

 * The cloud-provider-config path, check the provided `cloudconfig-<providername>.sample.conf` files for a reference
 * The cloud provider used (e.g aws).

-Copy the `config-example.sh` script to `config.sh`, edit the variables and run `./install.sh`
+Copy the `config-example.sh` script to `config.sh`, edit the variables and run `./install.sh`.

 ## Add workers

-To add worker nodes simply update to `config.sh` nodes and execute `install-worker.sh`
+To add worker nodes simply update to `config.sh` nodes and execute `install-worker.sh`.

 ## Upgrading the cluster